 Saganaga and Seagull Lake Cabins

-Lakeside cabins overlooking Seagull and Saganaga Lakes on the end of the Gunflint Trail, 54 Miles Northwest of Grand Marais, Minnesota in the heart of the Boundary Waters.
+Rent our lake cabins overlooking Seagull and Saganaga Lakes on the end of the Gunflint Trail, 54 Miles Northwest of Grand Marais, Minnesota in the heart of the Boundary Waters.

-Come and lose yourself to the North country wilderness…but, if you need to be connected we have high speed internet in all of our cabins.
+Come and lose yourself to the North country wilderness…but, if you need to be connected we have high speed internet in all of our Gunflint Trail cabins.

 As you walk out onto your cabin deck sipping your morning coffee, out of the corner of your eye you catch a glimpse of a bald eagle descending upon the water in search of its breakfast.
 As you watch the eagle pick the fish out of the water with its talons and retreat to its nest to eat, what are your feelings?
 You can learn a lot from nature, so be a student.
 If you don’t know how you would react to such a scene, it’s time you put yourself in position to witness something so spectacular, that only the lucky few ever get to see.
 To inhabit the same area, if only for a week, as the wildlife of the North country is most certainly a privilege that no one should take for granted.
 Allowing yourself to get lost in moments like watching an eagle will provide memories to last a lifetime.
 These moments are our motivation, and we’re lucky to live in an area of the world that provides them in such abundance.
 We invite you to come and experience the Gunflint Trail where moose, eagle, loons, wolves, bear and beaver rule the area.